Comp-Bio-Pipeline-Dev-Team/functional_CRISPR_screen/README.md

 1. That you already have conda or a conda-like entity (micromamba, mambaforge, miniconda, etc.) installed on your local computer (if you don't have this installed, [do so now](https://github.com/conda-forge/miniforge))
 2. That you have [git](https://github.com/git-guides/install-git) installed on your local computer
 3. That you have [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed in a conda environment (preferrably one that only contains snakemake)
-3. That you are familiar with the commandline (this is easily google-able if you're not)

 ### Step 1:
 On your local computer, navigate to where you'd like the directory for the automated pipeline to live.
 If you don't do this, GitHub will clone the repository to wherever you currently are in your file system when you call `git clone` (which you don't want, or maybe you do, I don't know your life).
 Then type this command in your terminal: